|

 TIP

 Sometimes English isn't enough.
-Most train schedules and signs use the native names for cities:
+Most train schedules and signs use the native names for cities.
+Here are some of those in Europe:

 When you're in a foreign country, never assume that the people there will—or expect that they should—speak English.
 Nothing is more arrogant.
 You are their guest; use their language.